HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### Other messaging apps

-Other messaging apps can register a protocol to have a `<a href="">` open them, as seen in the table above, whatsapp and viber are the two leading ones here, outstripping the native sms: app usage.
+Other messaging apps can register a protocol to have a `<a href="">` open them, as seen in the table above, WhatsApp and Viber are the two leading ones here, outstripping the native `sms:` app usage.

 #### Alternative protocol links conclusions

 `mailto:` has a long history on the internet, <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc1738#section-3">right back to 1994</a>, but it's encouraging to see `tel:` reach 24% usage, not a long way behind, given its additional usefulness on mobile devices.

-It's surprising to see sms with such small uptake, and disappointing that its uptake is below proprietary apps like Whatsapp and Viber.
+It's surprising to see sms with such small uptake, and disappointing that its uptake is below proprietary apps like WhatsApp and Viber.

 SMS is more likely to be available as default and require no additional installations, so seemingly more accessible.
-However Whatsapp and Viber messages are free, while SMS messages may incur charges from the users mobile provider.
+However, WhatsApp and Viber messages are free, while SMS messages may incur charges from the user's mobile provider.
 This could explain that relative popularity.

 If you aren't using some of the extended capabilities for communication that protocols past `https:` can offer your users, and it's a good fit for your mobile website, these could offer a simple, user friendly, low development benefit.